ResursBank/ecom2/README.md

 controllers into your application.
 Please keep in mind that these examples are simplified and may not fit your application without modification.

+In `src/Lib/Http` you will find some base controllers, including `Js` and `Css` which are used for rendering dynamic content which can't be included in-line on various platforms due to security policies.

 ## Code samples

 Any code example supplied by this document expects you to have executed the